kfu02/scorekeeping-chatbot/README.md

 ## Usage

 To run, type 'python3 chatbot.py' into your terminal.
 (For long-term usage, I have mine set up to run constantly on a headless raspberry pi.)
-To see relevant commands, type /help.
+To see relevant commands, type /help in a Messenger chat with the bot's account.
+(This video is helpful for reference; it uses the same python module but adds in support for DialogFlow. https://youtu.be/hIcZZCnFcH4)

 This bot is designed to be used in a FB Messenger group chat, but it can be used by separate individuals via private message due to the way the Scorekeeper class stores information in a text file.